-About 50% of all FAFSA received by NCCC are selected for a review called "Verification."
-If selected, a student will receive notice to provide the Financial Aid Office with financial and family information such as federal income tax return transcripts and other special letters of eligibility for other sources of income and identification of household family members.
+Approximately 50% of all FAFSAs received by NCCC are selected for a review called "verification."
+If selected. a student will receive notice to provide the Financial Aid Office with financial and family information such as federal income tax return transcripts and other special letters of eligibility for other sources of income and identification of household family members.
 Processing of the FAFSA stops until all the requested information is provided.
-It is expected that the requested information will be sent to the Financial Aid Office within 10 days to keep one's application in active processing status.
-Students who are required to furnish verification-related income tax and other related documents will have up to 120 days after the last date of enrollment, and no later than September 9th following the end of the previous academic year (e.g. September 9, 2019 for the 2018-2019 academic year) to submit.
+The requested information must be sent to the Financial Aid Office within 10 days to keep one's application in active processing status.
+Students who are required to provide verification-related income tax and other related documents will have up to 120 days after the last date of enrollment, and no later than September 9th following the end of the previous academic year (e.g. September 9, 2019 for the 2018-2019 academic year) to submit.